bioc/tidysbml/README.md

 # Installation

-To install the package from Bioconductor (when submission will be concluded), run
+To install the package from Bioconductor, run
 ```
 if (!require("BiocManager", quietly = TRUE))
     install.packages("BiocManager")